• Home

 In this blog, you’ll learn:

-• How to plot a 6-point Likert Scale Chart?
+4. How to Examine 6-point Likert Scale Responses?

 Before jumping into the how-to guide, we’ll address the following question: what is a 6-point Likert Scale